 It’s not only umbrellas that can be repurposed and recycled.
-Water bottles, tote bags, and many other everyday items can also be given the green treatment.
+Reusable water bottles, tote bags, and many other everyday items can also be given the green treatment.
 All it takes is a little creativity and effort on your end to make it happen.

 Go Green with Your Next Umbrella

 When in doubt, you can always start off on an eco-friendly foot with your umbrella.
 There are many options on the market that are made from recycled materials and offer you a greener walk through the rain!

 If you’re a business owner, you can also advertise with eco-friendly custom umbrellas.
 Print your logo on the canopy and bring them along to your next trade show or fundraiser.
 It’s a great way to protect both the environment and your customers from downpours!